 Patrick Shea is an assistant professor in the Department of Political Science at the University of Houston.
 His research interests are international relations, the political economy of conflict, and statistical inference.
 His research can be found in the Journal of Conflict Resolution, International Studies Quarterly, Economics & Politics, and Statistics, Politics and Policy among other journals.
 He received his PhD from Rutgers University.

-This course is an introduction to generalized linear models (GLM’s).
-GLM’s encompass an incredibly flexible family of models, which can be estimated via maximum likelihood.
-We adapt the standard linear model to a broader class of outcome variables.
-We will consider how to perform regression analysis with the following types of outcome variables: continuous, counts, dichotomous outcomes, ordered categorical outcomes, unordered categorical outcomes, duration, and more.
-These models are widely used across the social sciences to gain empirical traction upon all sorts of questions.
+This course introduces statistical models called generalized linear models (GLM’s).
+GLM’s encompass an incredibly flexible family of models, which extend to a broader class of outcome variables than OLS can.
+We will consider how to perform regression analysis with the following types of outcome variables: continuous, counts, dichotomous outcomes, categorical outcomes, duration, and more.
+In addition, we will analyze mixture models, which combine two or more of model processes, such as zero-inflation count model, tobit models, and selection models.
+GLM’s are widely used across the social sciences to gain empirical traction upon all sorts of questions.
+We will focus on how to apply these models to a range of data, assess the models, and interpret and present the results.
 The biggest payoff from this course will likely come from the substantive work you can do by unleashing generalized linear models into social science questions – work which you cannot properly do with a simple linear model.

-The main goal of this course is to help you make progress towards becoming a responsible and well informed user and consumer of GLM models – a required skill for virtually any empirically-minded social scientist.
-The first aspect of this class focuses on understanding the unified theoretical basis for the using GLM.
-Emphasis will be placed on building from standard linear models, extending the linear model to GLMs, and going beyond GLMs.
-The second aspect of the course is focused on using the statistical package R to model GLMs.
+The main goal of this course is to help you make progress towards becoming a well-informed user and consumer of generalized linear models.
+We will focus on (1) how to appropriately translate research questions into statistical models for non-linear problems, (2) estimating GLM parameters using the maximum likelihood principle, and (3) interpreting results and identifying limitations of non-linear regression models.
+The first aspect of this class focuses on understanding the unified theoretical basis for the using GLM’s.
+Emphasis will be placed on building from standard linear models, extending the linear model to GLM’s, and going beyond GLM’s.
+The second aspect of the course is focused on using the statistical package R to model GLM’s.
 R is a powerful and capable statistical computing tool.
-And it’s free.
-The skills attained in this course are those that social science disciplines expect of any self-declared data-oriented researcher.
+And it’s free!
+The skills attained in this course are the foundation for any social science data science toolkit.